Private Vaccinations To Protect Your Health

 The Gardasil 9 vaccination is considered to be safe in that the benefits outweigh the risks.
 There have been some lingering safety concerns in the USA related to Gardasil regarding a relatively small number of reported serious side effects.
 The NHS states that, “For isolated cases of other medical conditions reported, the available evidence at the moment does not suggest that vaccines caused these conditions.”

-The Walcote Practice offers the new HPV Gardasil 9 vaccination privately.
+The Walcote Practice offers the HPV Gardasil 9 vaccination privately.
 If you would like to discuss the vaccine further or to book an appointment to receive the HPV vaccination, please phone 01962 828715.